bachmeil/gretlmat/doc.md

 gretlmat is a D wrapper over the matrix functionality in [Gretl](http://gretl.sourceforge.net/).
 Gretl is written in C and provides a simple interface to BLAS and LAPACK.

 The goal of this project is to make it **as easy as possible to add matrix support to an existing D program**.
-It should be easy to use the gretlmat library, but it should also be easy to modify it for your needs.
-You only need to add one .d source file to your project and link to libgretl.
+It should be easy to use the gretlmat library and easy to modify the library for your needs.
+The full library is a single .d source file and the only dependency is libgretl.

 gretlmat targets **beginners to the D programming language**.
-When performance and ease of use are in conflict, I always go for ease of use.
-Note that the underlying matrix calculations are handled by the underlying BLAS and LAPACK libraries called by Gretl, which is where your program will spend most of its time.
+When there's a conflict between performance and ease of use, I go for ease of use.
+Since the underlying matrix operations are handled by calling BLAS and LAPACK, the performance of your program is mostly dependent on having a good BLAS and LAPACK, not the wrapper that sits on top of it.

 # OS support

-At this time, gretlmat only supports Linux, which means it's limited to Linux and WSL for Windows users.
-It shouldn't take much to get it working natively on Windows or on Mac.
-The only issue is that I don't have time to support OSes I don't use.
-Finishing the library is a better use of my time.
+At this time, gretlmat only supports Linux, so it's limited to Linux and Windows with WSL.

+There is no reason it can't be used on Mac or natively on Windows.
+All you have to do is link to libgretl.
+That shouldn't take much on a Mac, but it'll require creating an import library for libgretl on Windows.

+My time is limited.
+I'd rather spend it finishing the library for my own use.
+Let me know if you're willing to volunteer to support native Windows or Mac users.

 # Installation (Ubuntu)